 Cost accounting is the responsibility of the industrial revolution, it was developed at the beginning of the twentieth century.

-Management accounting is a modern age, it has been developed in the past four decades.
+Management accounting is a modern age, it has been developed in the past five decades.

 The main purpose of cost accounting is to determine the cost of the item or service.
-But currently cost analysis, cost-wise assessment for cost control decisions is also the purpose of cost accounting.
+But currently, cost analysis, and cost-wise assessment for cost control decisions is also the purpose of cost accounting.

-Thus, the purpose of managing to account is to provide the managerial with the necessary accounting information to efficiently execute their managerial tasks.
+But, the purpose of managing accounts is to provide the managers with the necessary accounting information to efficiently execute their managerial tasks.

-Cost accounting is only related to cost data, hence it is only part of the management accounting.
+Cost accounting is only related to cost data, hence it is only part of management accounting.